 While travel insurance comes with medical coverage, it isn’t as extensive as health insurance and has limits for expats.
 Knowing these differences helps you avoid relying on inadequate coverage for long-term international living.

-• Travel insurance caps make it unsuitable for broad coverage: Travel insurance may not cover chronic diseases.
+- Travel insurance caps make it unsuitable for broad coverage: Travel insurance may not cover chronic diseases.
 For serious cases, travel insurance may patch you up, send you home, and transfer you to public insurance in your home country.
-Travel insurance has a limited period of coverage — you might be able to use it for up to 180 days.
+Travel insurance has a limited coverage period: you might be able to use it for up to 180 days.

-• Travel insurance can serve as short-term transitional coverage: You can get travel insurance to get some health coverage when you are moving to a new country as a short-term solution.
+- Travel insurance can serve as short-term transitional coverage: You can get travel insurance to get some health coverage when moving to a new country as a short-term solution.
 You can check out safeandnotsorry.com to find a good travel medical insurance plan.

 For long-term expat living, dedicated health insurance provides better coverage than travel insurance.
 But what about health insurance from your home country?